gustavjorlov/BikeBreak/README.md

 # BikeBreak
-App to analyse training efforts, for personal use
+App to analyse training efforts, for personal use.
+Currently the app starts a local server which uses a local MongoDB database for storage.
+However, when deployed that will change and stuff will move around.

-1. Build the server: `npm run build:server`
-2. Build the client: `npm run build`
+1. Build it: `npm run build`
-3. Run MongoDB (separate shell: `mongod`)
+2. Run MongoDB (separate shell: `mongod`)
-4. Run the server (separate shell: `npm run start:server`)
-5. Run the client (separate shell: `npm run start:client`)
+3. Run it `npm start`